Trader Tips

 Conclusion

 FANG stocks are still very popular with investors and traders alike.
 While they have huge rallies, they’re also risky in their volatility.
-Barring a recession or large market drawdown, they should continue to rock through 2023.
+Barring a recession or large market drawdown, they should continue to rock.

 But always do your research before investing in or trading any company.
 Investments carry inherent risk, so do your due diligence.